What is leadership development?

 - Delegation: This is the ability to assign tasks to others, including tasks a leader needs help with completing.
 When you delegate effectively, you can choose the best team member for the task and support them with clear instructions.

-- Dependability: This sets the standard of behaviour and work ethic, such as kindness or punctuality, that others depend on you to maintain in the workplace.
+- Dependability: This sets the standard of behavior and work ethic, such as kindness or punctuality, that others depend on you to maintain in the workplace.
 Others can trust dependable people to complete a task correctly and on time, and help where help is needed.

 - Integrity: covers being honest and sticking to your moral code, regardless of the pressure you’re under, and having accountability for your actions or mistakes.
 A good leader may even hold themselves accountable for their team’s errors or failures.
 People with integrity lead by example and encourage their team members also to hold themselves accountable for goals, actions and mistakes.